-- 49 IV.
-Dual Agency- Broker Representing Both Seller and Buyer: Dual Agency occurs when one Broker represents 50 both parties to a transaction, or when two Salespersons licensed to the same Broker each represent a party to the 51transaction (unless Appointed Agency applies, see V).
-Dual Agency requires the informed written consent of all parties, 52 and means that the Broker owes the same duties to the Seller and Buyer.
-This role limits the level of representation the 53 Broker can provide, and prohibits Broker from acting exclusively for either party.
-In a Dual Agency, Broker's knowledge 54 regarding either party's willingness to negotiate further on price or terms, or regarding motivation for pursuing a 55 transaction, will be kept confidential, unless Buyer or Seller instructs Broker in writing to disclose specific information 56 about him/her.
+- 48 In such an event, the Broker and the Salesperson still owe agency duties to the clients, except as limited in this Paragraph 49 III. - 50 IV.
+Dual Agency- Broker Representing Both Seller and Buyer: Dual Agency occurs when one Broker represents 51both parties to a transaction, or when two Salespersons licensed to the same Broker each represent a party to the 52 transaction (unless Appointed Agency applies, see V).
+Dual Agency requires the informed written consent of all parties, 53 and means that the Broker owes the same duties to the Seller and Buyer.
+This role limits the level of representation the 54 Broker can provide, and prohibits Broker from acting exclusively for either party.
+In a Dual Agency, Broker's knowledge 55 regarding either party's willingness to negotiate further on price or terms, or regarding motivation for pursuing a 56 transaction, will be kept confidential, unless Buyer or Seller instructs Broker in writing to disclose specific information 57 about him/her.
 Dual Agents may not advocate for one party to the detriment of the other as described below in (3).
-Within 57 the limitations described above, Dual Agents owe to both Seller and Buyer the agency duties described below in (2).
-Dual 58 Agents must disclose to Buyer's material facts, as defined by state law, of which Broker is aware that could adversely and 59 significantly affect Buyer's use and enjoyment of the property. - V. Appointed Agency: Some Brokers have the option of replacing Dual Agency (see IV) with Appointed Agency for inhouse transactions.
+Within 58 the limitations described above, Dual Agents owe to both Seller and Buyer the agency duties described below in (2).
+Dual 59 Agents must disclose to Buyer's material facts, as defined by state law, of which Broker is aware that could adversely and - V. Appointed Agency: Some Brokers have the option of replacing Dual Agency (see IV) with Appointed Agency for inhouse transactions.
 The Broker may appoint one salesperson affiliated with the Broker to exclusively represent a Seller, and one salesperson affiliated with the Broker to exclusively represent the Buyer.
 In that case, no Dual Agency is created.